-The QS Administrator or appropriate Plant Quality Representative is responsible for developing and implementing an EMS audit program.
+The Sustainability Administrator and Director of Engineering is responsible for developing and implementing an EMS audit program.
 The EMS audits are conducted in accordance with Trans-Matic's quality system procedures, Internal Audit Schedule, QP-QA-805, Internal Auditor Training, QP-QA-806, Internal Audit Records, and WI-QA-801.
 The audit schedule is subject to revision based on audit results and perceived audit priorities.

-At the completion of the audit, the Quality Systems Administrator or appropriate Plant Quality Representative communicates the findings of the audit to the Executive Team for use in the formal management review process.
+At the completion of the audit, the EHS Manager or appropriate Core Team Member communicates the findings of the audit to the Executive Team for use in the formal management review process.